isomerpages/moe-jurongsec/_our-links/School Canteen.md

 2. One photocopy of NRIC (front and back);
 3. Proposed daily menu and price-list; and
 4. Photocopy of relevant certificates such as Basic Food Hygiene Course and previous NEA license if any.
+5. Submission can be done physically at JSS General Office or email to : jurong_ss@moe.edu.sg

 **Only shortlisted applicants will be notified.
 They are required to attend an interview and to provide food sampling.**